demingfactor/storytellingsa/src/cms/events/2023-07-09-future-events.md

 permalink: /{{ type }}/{{ page.fileSlug }}/index.html
 ---
 **2025 PROGRAM** - On rare occasions, when changes are made to the program, we will notify everyone on our email list or please check with the host if in doubt.
-Otherwise this is the meeting logistics:
+Meeting information:

-* **Lunch** of shared finger-food  **from 1pm to 2pm (people bring a little healthy something to add to the table)** Note meetings start with a socialising around communal meal.
+* **Lunch** starts each meeting -  **from 1pm to 2pm and people bring a little healthy something to add to the table.** Note: this sharing of food is valued time and opportunity to get to know each other.
 * **Stories,** intended for adults not children, are from **2pm to 4pm** with a short break.
 * **Listeners** welcomed as much as Tellers
 * **Themes** are a catalyst ... open to imaginative interpretation